hannesbachmann/SceneSageSolution/README.md

     python main.py subtitles.srt --model deepseek-r1:14b --output output_scenes.json

-This generates a .json file containing the transcript and a summary for each scene, its start and end times, the dominant mood as well as eventual cultural references.
+This generates a .json file containing the transcript and a summary, its start and end times, the dominant mood as well as eventual cultural references for each scene.

     [
         {